Disappearance of Ayla Reynolds

-Ayla Reynolds is a child from Waterville, Maine who disappeared, aged 19 months, on December 16, 2011.
-She was last seen at 8 p.m. that night in her bed by a family member, but was not there when her father checked the next morning.
+Ayla Reynolds is an American child from Waterville, Maine, who disappeared, aged 19 months, on December 16, 2011.
+She was last seen at 8:00 p.m. that night in her bed by a family member, but was not there when her father checked the next morning.
 The case was the largest criminal investigation in Maine's history and the third largest search for a missing child in the state's history, perhaps exceeded by the intensive search for the Mott children in Baxter State Park in August 1965.

 Background

 Ayla Reynolds was the daughter of Trista Reynolds and Justin DiPietro.
-She was born on April 4, 2010 in Waterville, Maine.
+She was born on April 4, 2010, in Waterville, Maine.

 Disappearance

 Ayla had been placed temporarily in the home of her father, Justin DiPietro, by a Maine Department of Human Services (DHS) employee, Karen Small.
 Relatives maintain that Small decided to forego conducting a home visit prior to Ayla's placement.
 Her mother Trista Reynolds was in the area, and claims she was on her way to rehab for her heroin addiction.
 Ayla was reported missing from her bed on December 17, 2011.
 According to DiPietro’s statement to the police, the last time he saw Ayla, she was wearing green polka dot pajamas with "Daddy's Princess" written across them, along with a soft cast on her left arm.
-There were two people, besides DiPietro, in the house at the time of Ayla's disappearance—his girlfriend Courtney Roberts, and his sister Elisha DiPietro.
+There were two people, besides DiPietro, in the house at the time of Ayla's disappearance: his girlfriend Courtney Roberts, and his sister Elisha DiPietro.

 State police held a press conference in May 2012 to discuss recent developments in the case, including the discovery of blood in her father's house and the number of people who were present at the time of her disappearance.
 The blood was confirmed to be more than a cupful of Ayla's blood, adjacent to DiPietro's bed.
 The only comment state investigators made at the time of its discovery was that it was 'more blood than a small cut would produce.'